hema1024/trainguide/README.md

 * The data in the provided graph input file is valid

-The edge distance of bi-directional routes between two adjacent stations will be the same.
+    * The edge distance of bi-directional routes between two adjacent stations will be the same.
 For example, if there is a bi-directional route between C and D with edge distance of 8, then both lines representing this route in the file must have a distance of 8.
 (D,C,8 and C,D,8)
+    * All lines in the graph file have 3 delimited columns (source, destination, edge-distance).
+If there are lesser columns in a line, the program will stop with a load error.

 * Town/Station names provided in the graph are considered their unique identifiers and are case sensitive.